North Carolina Trip, June 23 - 29, 2004

 Arrival at Charlotte...

-Mr. Coffee fetched me at Charlotte airport and delivered me to Strawberry Hill, where I was greeted by monkeys...
+Mr. Coffee fetched me at Charlotte airport and delivered me to Strawberry Hill, where I was greeted by nephews and monkeys...

 Beloved Mother and my brother-n-law, Engineer Matt...